Old-school mobile games

 Before the age of smartphones, our go-to gadgets were the clunky mobile phones that we’d tote around proudly.
 Those were the days when coloured screens were still a rarity and typing required several presses on a bulky alphanumeric keyboard.

-Social media apps weren’t a thing back then, so we’d instead while away the hours playing pre-installed mobile games.
+Social media apps weren’t a thing back then, so we’d instead while away the hours playing pre-installed old-school mobile games.
 Games have since evolved into addictive hits like Candy Crush and Pokemon Go, but sometimes, we find ourselves missing the good ‘ol classics from way back then.

 Read our other nostalgic articles on gaming here: